AndreWal/AndreWal/README.md

 ## 💼 Current Projects
   **LLM Use Cases in Political Science**
-  Exploring applications of large language models for measuring ideology and predicting vote choice.
+  Exploring applications of large language models for measuring ideology, ranking policies, and predicting vote choice.

   **Spatial Machine Learning**
   Leveraging spatial data and machine learning techniques to map and predict the geographical distribution of political preferences.